Iran is pummeled by airstrikes as it launches a new wave of attacks against Israel and US bases

 The war keeps expanding

-Israel appeared to be preparing to step up its attacks on Lebanon, where it is targeting the Iranian-backed Hezbollah militant group.
-The Israeli military also said a wave of strikes on Iran hit long-range ballistic missile launch sites and other targets.
+Bahrain says an Iranian missile hit a state-run oil refinery.
+It said the fire Thursday night was extinguished and the refinery was still working.
+There were no reports of casualties.

 Azerbaijan's President Ilham Aliyev accused Iran of carrying out “a groundless act of terror and aggression” after a drone crashed Thursday near the airport in Nakhchivan, a region bordering Iran that is separated from the rest of the country by Armenia.
-Another drone fell near a school and two civilians were injured, Azerbaijan’s Foreign Ministry said.
+Another drone fell near a school.
+Azerbaijan’s Prosecutor General’s office said four civilians, all airport workers, were wounded.

 Aliyev said the military had been instructed “to prepare and implement retaliatory measures.”

 Iran’s general staff of the armed forces denied it had launched drones toward Azerbaijan.
-The denial comes as Iran has repeatedly denied targeting oil infrastructure and other civilian targets during the war, despite its drone and missile fire hitting those sites.
+Iran has also repeatedly denied targeting oil infrastructure and other civilian targets, even as its missiles and drones have hit such sites.

 A tanker apparently came under attack off the coast of Kuwait early Thursday, expanding the area where commercial shipping was in danger, according to the United Kingdom Maritime Trade Operations Center run by the British military.
 It said there was an explosion but did not offer a cause.

 Since the war began Saturday, ships have been attacked in the Gulf of Oman and the Strait of Hormuz, through which about a fifth of the world’s oil is shipped.
-That has caused oil prices to soar — though they briefly came down Wednesday, before resuming their climb Thursday.
+That has caused oil prices to soar.

 Israel issues evacuation warning for Beirut suburbs